chiro-hiro/thedivine/README.md

 # The Divine

-A smart contract which allowed us to generate and secure pseudo-random numbers for the lowest cost.
+A smart contract that allowed us to generate and secure pseudo-random numbers for the lowest cost.
 All processes and algorithms are transparent and open to everyone.
 The algorithm is thus safe and acceptable for a wide range of PRNG applications and situations where the cost to manipulate outweigh the transaction value.

 ## Disclaimer

-Do not use this algorithm in gambling and/or use at your own risk.
-Definitely do not use this algorithm in cryptography.
-We're highly recommend as an extra salt to improve your random result.
+Do not use this algorithm in gambling and/or use it at your own risk.
+Do not use this algorithm in cryptography.
+We highly recommend it as an extra salt to improve your random result.

 # What is the idea behind it?

 ## The idea

-We get `blockhash` of 32 th older blocks from blockchain and combine with `immortal` by using `xor` operator then calculate its digest by using `keccak256` hash function.
-The new `immortal` value will be assigned with given digest from above step.
+We get `blockhash` of 32nd older blocks from blockchain and combine with `immortal` by using `xor` operator then calculate its digest by using `keccak256` hash function.
+The new `immortal` value will be assigned with the given digest from the above step.

 ```
     immortal <- blockchain state